Spnetic-5/Obstacle-Avoidance-Using-Ros-Gazebo/README.md

 ## About The Project

 ### Tech Stack
-Technologies you used for this project.
+Technologies used for this project:
 * [ROS](https://www.ros.org/)
 * [Gazebo](http://gazebosim.org/)